Toggle menu

 Not all advisers are equally qualified, so you need one that has a clear understanding of long-term care planning.

-• There is a difference between 'guidance' (also called an 'information only' or 'non-advice' service) and 'advice'.
-If you buy a financial service or product after receiving 'guidance', rather than 'advice', it means you might not have access to the Financial Ombudsman Service or Financial Services Compensation Scheme (FSCS), which are bodies that can help you get your money back if things go wrong.
+It's important to understand that there is a difference between 'guidance' (also called an 'information only' or 'non-advice' service) and 'advice'.
+If you buy a financial service or product after receiving 'guidance', rather than 'advice', it means you might not have access to the Financial Ombudsman Service or Financial Services Compensation Scheme (FSCS).
+These are organisations that can help you get your money back if things go wrong.

-Advisers operate in different ways, so you could always ask your adviser about splitting their fee into a number of instalments, or paying an hourly fee at the end of each consultation.
+Advisers will operate in different ways.
+You could ask your adviser about splitting the fee into instalments, or paying an hourly fee at the end of each consultation.

 • The Society of Later Life Advisers (SOLLA) holds a register of accredited advisers that have qualifications in financial advice, including long-term care funding - search their directory for a suitably-qualified adviser close to you